 The previous analyses find that corporate ownership significantly increases clinic volume and IVF success rates and provide evidence that patient and clinic selection do not drive results.
 In this section, we provide suggestive evidence that the transfer of resources and knowledge following corporate ownership most likely explain the changes in clinic volume and IVF success rates.
-Resource transfers include any transfer of financial resources (i.e., capital) or managerial capabilities (i.e., marketing) from the corporate parent to the target clinic.
-Knowledge transfers include the sharing of new or superior clinical information.
-Corporate owners can transfer knowledge through topdown clinical directives (i.e., protocols, monitoring, and mandatory trainings) and by facilitating knowledge sharing among clinics through the creation of research consortiums and complex case review meetings.
+Resource transfers include any transfer of financial resources (e.g., capital) or managerial capabilities (e.g., marketing) from the corporate parent to the target clinic.
+Knowledge transfers include the sharing of new clinical information.
+Corporate owners can transfer knowledge through top-down clinical directives (i.e., protocols, monitoring, and mandatory trainings) and by facilitating knowledge sharing among clinics through the creation of research consortiums and case review meetings.
 While resource and knowledge transfers can work in tandem to improve clinic volume and IVF success rates, resource transfers likely have a greater impact on clinic volume, and knowledge transfers likely have a greater impact on IVF success rates.

 The following analyses are collectively intended to show patterns consistent with resource and knowledge transfers leading to improvement in outcomes.
 First, we conduct text analysis of press releases to supplement the quotes from other marketing materials provided in Section 2.4.
-This text analysis confirms that fertility chains' stated goals and strategies are to help clinics grow and improve quality.
-Second, we discuss and conduct analyses most supportive of knowledge transfers: 1) We argue that increases in live birth rates among acquired clinics, but not affiliated clinics, are consistent with acquisitions better facilitating knowledge transfers because of greater incentive alignment and corporate control, 2) We show that clinics change processes and procedures in ways that enhance quality, consistent with new knowledge leading to improvements in IVF outcomes, and 3) We find that the lowest performing clinics pre-transaction experience the largest performance improvements, as do clinics acquired by higher-quality chains, consistent with clinics learning from other clinics in their chain.
-Third, we discuss and conduct analyses most supportive of resource transfers: 1) We find that fertility clinics lead to market expansion rather than business stealing from independent clinics, suggesting fertility chains provide resources needed to expand clinic operations and attract new patients, and 2) We show that PE investment into fertility chains largely drives increases in clinic volume, consistent with PE firms easing financial constraints and facilitating clinic growth.
+This text analysis confirms that fertility chains' stated goals are to help clinics grow and improve IVF outcomes.
+Second, we discuss and conduct analyses most supportive of knowledge transfers: 1) We argue that increases in live birth rates among acquired clinics, but not affiliated clinics, are consistent with acquisitions better facilitating knowledge transfers because of greater incentive alignment and corporate control, 2) We show that clinics change processes and procedures to enhance quality, consistent with new knowledge leading to improvements in IVF outcomes, and 3) We find that the lowest performing clinics pre-transaction experience the largest performance improvements, as do clinics acquired by higher-quality chains, consistent with clinics learning from other clinics in their chain.
+Third, we discuss and conduct analyses most supportive of resource transfers: 1) We find that fertility chains lead to market expansion rather than business stealing from independent clinics and provide evidence that corporate clinics are more likely to advertise money-back guarantee and multi-cycle IVF discount programs, suggesting fertility chains provide financial and managerial resources needed to expand clinic operations and attract new patients, and 2) We show that PE investment into fertility chains largely drives increases in clinic volume, consistent with PE firms easing financial constraints and facilitating clinic growth.